 Manila is a hectic city and I wouldn't recommend too many long journeys across it by road due to the bad traffic, but it’s fun jumping into the back of a kitsch, crowded Jeepney vehicle.
 These long wheelbase US army jeeps are used as public transport and each is painted in bright colors.

 If you’ve a spare day, I would recommend taking the fast ferry to Corregidor Island in Subic Bay.
-This was the last line of defence for US forces holding out against the 1941 Japanese invasion.
-Highlights include the the Malinta Tunnel (a bomb-proof underground area used as a bunker and later a hospital), General McArthur’s headquarters, and a Spanish lighthouse with remarkable views over Manila Bay.
+This was the last line of defense for US forces holding out against the 1941 Japanese invasion.
+Highlights include the Malinta Tunnel (a bomb-proof underground area used as a bunker and later a hospital), General McArthur’s headquarters, and a Spanish lighthouse with remarkable views over Manila Bay.

 Gaze over the rice terraces of Luzon